 What is Google Assistant?
-The arrival of voice activated search makes Google Assistant an essential if you have an interest in keeping your website updated for the shifting trends of internet search.
+The arrival of voice activated search makes Google Assistant an essential if you have an interest in keeping your website up to date with the shifting trends of internet search.

-Voice assist or digital assistant has made it possible to perform searches without the aid of a keyboard.
+Voice assist and digital assistants have made it possible to perform searches without the aid of a keyboard.
 While there are a number of different voice assistants, one of the most popular is Google Assistant.

 IN A RUSH?!
 Click for our <90 second snapshot